raimonbosch/haproxy2rpm/README.md

 is significantely higher.
 For more information about the values haproxy provides, refer to the [manual](http://code.google.com/p/haproxy-docs/wiki/TimingEvents).

+## The issue of the default route

+When haproxy2rpm does not find a route, it will record it under a default name so that NewRelic is not flooded with millions of routes.
+You can provide by setting 'config.default_route'.

 ## Node.js support

 Check the examples folder